raspberrypilearning/turtle-snowflakes/worksheet.md

   *Note: Turtle uses angles in degrees.
 There are 360 degrees in a circle.
 How many are in the right angle of a square?
 That's right: 90.
 The value 90 inside the brackets in `elsa.right(90)` is in degrees.
 So this line is telling your turtle to turn right by 90 degrees.*

-1. Add another instruction underneath to move your tutle forward by 100:
+1. Add another instruction underneath to move your turtle forward by 100:

   ```python
   elsa.forward(100)